Double Reed Day

 April 5, 2025

-Join new faculty members Jaren and Ben Atherholt for UT’s first ever Double Reed Day!
+Join faculty members Jaren Atherholt and Ryan Yamashiro for UT’s Double Reed Day!
 It will be a day of performances, reed making, masterclasses, community and music making.
 Calling students of all ages passionate about the oboe and the bassoon, this event promises a jam-packed schedule designed to elevate your skills and ignite your creativity.
-With guest artists Jessica Smithorn (oboe) and Eric Anderson (bassoon), this is an event you don’t want to miss!

 Schedule